I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi_displaydetectcontrol.md

 The status returned only reflects the call, not the status of connectors.
 If the driver detects a change, it will respond by calling DxgkCbIndicateConnectorChange.
 If a poll of one or more targets was requested, the driver should return once the request has been submitted to hardware, rather than waiting for the poll to complete.

 DXGK_DDCT_POLLONE applies only to the specified target id while DXGK_DDCT_POLLALL applies to all targets.
-It would be an OS error to request either of these types of detection control if HPD is not enabled so the driver can simply fail the call with STATUS_INVALID_PARAMETER.</p>
+It would be an OS error to request either of these types of detection control if HPD is not enabled so the driver can simply fail the call with STATUS_INVALID_PARAMETER.

 ## Requirements
 | &nbsp; | &nbsp; |